Simplescraper

 If you fetched a React or Vue page and logged the HTML, you probably got back a near-empty shell: a <div id="root"></div> or <div id="app"></div>, a couple of bundled script tags, and none of the products, posts, or rows you came for.
 The data is there when you open the page in a browser, but a plain fetch only sees the server's first response, which fires before the framework has run a single line of JavaScript.

-The solution is to drive a real Chromium with Puppeteer, let the framework mount and fetch its data, then read the DOM after it has settled.
-The piece people get wrong is the wait: navigating is not enough, because the markup you want appears a few hundred milliseconds later when an XHR resolves.
-The script below waits on the rendered content itself, then pulls the records out.
+The solution is to drive a real Chromium with Puppeteer, an automation library that runs a headless browser, so the page's JavaScript actually executes.
+We'll build a small script that launches that browser and navigates with the network allowed to go idle so the framework's initial data fetch completes, then waits for the rendered items to actually appear in the DOM so we read after React or Vue has painted rather than before, and finally pulls the fields out of each card and prints them as JSON.
+The piece people get wrong is that wait: navigating is not enough, because the markup you want appears a few hundred milliseconds later when an XHR resolves.
 It is about 30 lines of Node.js with one library.

 The complete script